n1k0/casperjs-docs/modules/utils.rst

 **Signature:** ``serialize(value)``

 Serializes a value using JSON format.
 Will serialize functions as strings.
-Useful for `debugging <debugging.html>`_ and comparing objects.
+Useful for :doc:`debugging <../debugging>` and comparing objects.

 ``unique()``
 --------------------------------------------------------------------------------